andhus/dirhash-python/README.md

 [![codecov](https://codecov.io/gh/andhus/dirhash-python/branch/master/graph/badge.svg)](https://codecov.io/gh/andhus/dirhash-python)

 # dirhash
-A lightweight python module and tool for computing the hash of any directory based on its files' structure and content.
+A lightweight python module and CLI for computing the hash of any directory based on its files' structure and content.
-- Supports any hashing algorithm of Python's built-in `hashlib` module
+- Supports all hashing algorithms of Python's built-in `hashlib` module.
-- `.gitignore` style "wildmatch" patterns for expressive filtering of files to include/exclude.
+- Glob/wildcard (".gitignore style") path matching for expressive filtering of files to include/exclude.
 - Multiprocessing for up to [6x speed-up](#performance)

 The hash is computed according to the [Dirhash Standard](https://github.com/andhus/dirhash), which is designed to allow for consistent and collision resistant generation/verification of directory hashes across implementations.